 9. Follow trail etiquette.
 It’s vital that all riders have an enjoyable and safe ride.
 Make sure you ride in a legal and courteous way.
 Avoid trail rage or doing something foolish that could injure you or others.

 10. Respect yourself and the machine.
 Understand what you and the snowmobile are capable of and don’t try going beyond those capabilities.
 Speed kills!
 A poor decision can have significant consequences.

 Common snowmobiling injuries include fractures, lacerations and contusions, concussions, and drowning.
 Here are a few reminders to help prevent these injuries.

 - Maintain a safe speed to avoid losing control and hitting a tree or other objects as well as to prevent you or your passenger from falling off.

 - Avoid driving on lakes and rivers.
 Ice thickness can change quickly.
-Once you fall in, it’s very difficult to get out.
+Once you fall in, it isn’t easy to get out.

-- Use caution when loading and unloading a snowmobile.
+- Please be sure to use caution when loading and unloading a snowmobile.